ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-It won't be so much trouble if we'll keep focus on around @nd_type@.
+It won't be so much trouble if we'll keep focus on around `nd_type`.
 Fig.1 shows how it seems like.